How do I use the Discussions Index Page?

 View Discussions Global Settings

-Global settings include searching for a discussion , filtering unread discussions , and filtering graded assignments .
+Global settings include a drop-down menu to filter all or unread discussions and a search field for searching discussions .
 You can also add a new discussion and edit discussion settings .

 View Discussion Groups

 Discussion groups can be expanded and collapsed by clicking the arrow next to the name.